Quantitative Resilience Modeling for Autonomous Cyber Defense: Conclusion

 \section{Conclusion}

 This work introduced a quantitative resilience metric to evaluate autonomous agents for cyber defense.
 This metric allows security operators to assess and compare defensive strategies across various attack patterns and network topologies.
 It can also be adapted to align with specific operational goals and asset criticality.
 Using this metric, we demonstrate the value of integrating proactive and reactive defensive measures.
 In particular, reinforcement learning-based agents that incorporate network hardening techniques and rapid response mechanisms significantly enhance resilience.
 Our framework prioritizes key security objectives—confidentiality, integrity, and availability—and provides actionable insights for optimizing cyber defenses in dynamic threat environments.
+The resilience metric can also be used to guide the training of defense strategies.
+However, if the operational goals change, the model needs to be re-trained or fine-tuned.
+We leave as future work the study of using this metric to learn defense strategies that can adapt with minimal overhead as workflow priorities change.